-- Resource Management Act 1991 (usually called the RMA).
-Sets out how the environment should be managed.
-It requires regional councils to set minimum flows and allocation limits to control the amount of water in the river.
+Resource Management Act 1991 (usually called the RMA) - Sets out how the environment should be managed.
+It requires regional councils to set minimum flows and allocate limits to control the amount of water in the river.

-- Local Government Act 2002 – “This act provides for democratic and effective local government which recognizes the diversity of New Zealand communities.”
+Local Government Act 2002 – Provides for democratic and effective local government that recognizes "the diversity of New Zealand communities.”

-- Biosecurity Act 1993.
-“Law relating to the exclusion, eradication, and effective management of pests and unwanted organisms.”
+Biosecurity Act 1993. - A law relating to the "exclusion, eradication, and effective management of pests and unwanted organisms.”

 The Regional Policy Statement (RPS) provides an overview of the resource management issues facing the Otago region.
 It sets policy and provides overarching guidance for the development and implementation of regional plans and district plans within Otago.